 Principal Investigator: Clodagh Brook; Co-Investigator: Giuliana Pieri.

 The second direction the project takes is its policy strand.
-This will involve Languages policy makers, academics and secondary school teachers in discussing questions that have arisen from the intellectual strand.
-This strand will result in the creation of a searchable database of all UK professionals working in Italian culture (both inside and outside the academy), publications, and – if all goes well – new projects.
-The idea is to explore how interdisciplinarity both affects and can affect how Italian Studies and Modern Languages are researched and taught in Universities and their public engagement profile.
+This involves Languages policy makers, academics and secondary school teachers in discussing questions that have arisen from the intellectual strand.
+This strand has resulted in the creation of a searchable database of UK professionals working in Italian culture (both inside and outside the academy), a website and publications.
+The idea is to explore interdisciplinarity in relation to how Italian Studies and Modern Languages are researched and taught in Universities and their public engagement profile.

 The searchable database is at www.italydatabase.com.
 Please contact Clodagh Brook, firstname.lastname@example.org if you want to get your details added there.